Crazy Canyon Journal

 Rifle Recoil

 Art Wicks grew up in Upstate New York, and he’s been shooting since he was eight or nine.
 He’s now a retired Homeland Security special agent.
 He’s been a firearms instructor for U.S. Customs and SWAT operator and instructor.
 Plus, there was that contractor gig in Afghanistan.
 You get the idea.
 The guy loves (and knows how) to shoot, and he loves to hunt with his boys in Montana.
 His darling cartridge is the .280 Ackley Improved.
-No, it’s not a house-hold name like the .30-06, but according to Art “The .280 Ackley does the job with a lot less bang and recoil.
+No, it’s not a household name like the .30-06, but according to Art, “The .280 Ackley does the job with a lot less bang and recoil.
 With a 140-grain out of the .280, recoil is nothing.
 It’s going to shoot at 3200 fps and have the ballistics of a 7mm.
 It’s great for antelope, deer and elk — anything short of 500 yards.”
 Over 500?
-Just put a little heavier bullet in there he says.
+Just put a little heavier bullet in there, he says.

 Rifle Performance